Maxine Cheshire, Post reporter and columnist with ‘the guts of a cat burglar,’ dies at 90

 The remote island where the wedding was to take place was closed to air travel and was protected by the Greek navy.
 Ms. Cheshire found a group of journalists renting a boat, she told Ladies’ Home Journal in 1970, and “I jumped into a man’s lap, twisted my fingers into his hair, wrapped my legs around his and said I was going.
 We went.”

-Still, she could not get close enough to witness the ceremony itself, sustaining a sprained ankle in the process.
-Back in Athens, she went to a doctor for treatment and admired some antiques in his office.
-He told her that the antiques shop was nearby, and Ms. Cheshire went to visit the dealer.
+Still, she could not get close enough to witness the ceremony itself, sustaining a broken ankle in the process.
+In Athens, she went to a doctor for treatment and admired some antiques in his office.
+He told her that the antiques shop was nearby, and Ms. Cheshire hobbled over to see the dealer.
 It turned out that he was part of the Kennedy-Onassis wedding party and had pictures to prove it.

 “He told me every detail,” Ms. Cheshire wrote in her memoir.
 “He was the most poetic, the most eloquent source I ever had.
 I’m sure he remembered more than Jackie did.”